 Abhaya by Saiswaroopa Iyer is a historical fiction.
-Amish Tripathi has inspired a whole generation of Indians to explore their own history, mythology and culture hidden in ancient epics and the millions of stories there in.
+Amish Tripathi has inspired a whole generation of Indians to explore their own history, mythology, and culture hidden in ancient epics and the millions of stories therein.
 Ancient Indian literature lets you pick up a character and built a new story around it.
-You can use the already existing characters to tell your story or you can invent new characters to build your story.
-You can pick up the old characters and set them in your chosen time and space and ask them to solve current day socio-political issues.
-Author Saiswaroopa Iyer has attempted to do something like this by picking up some characters from Mahabharata, choosing a timeline that also fits in the time of Mahabharata around the time when Indraprastha was being setup and Rajsuya Yagna was in process.
+You can use the already existing characters to tell your story.
+Or you can invent new characters to build your story.
+You can pick up the old characters and set them in your chosen time and space.
+And ask them to solve current day socio-political issues.
+Author Saiswaroopa Iyer has attempted to do something like this by picking up some characters from Mahabharata, choosing a timeline that also fits in the time of Mahabharata around the time when Indraprastha was being set up and Rajsuya Yagna was in process.

-There is an ideological conflict between Aryans and Shaktas – the followers of Shakti or the Tantrics, that the story tries to highlight.
-However, in the garb of this difference though Saiswaroopa Iyer tries to address the current day issues, specially the issues related to women.
-She brings out the issue of female infanticide, rampant rapes in the garb of religion and the general ill treatment of women.
+There is an ideological conflict between Aryans and Shaktas – the followers of Shakti or the Tantric, that the story tries to highlight.
+However, in the garb of this difference though Saiswaroopa Iyer tries to address the current day issues.
+Especially the issues related to women.
+She brings out the issue of female infanticide, rampant rapes in the garb of religion and the general ill-treatment of women.
 Through her strong protagonist Abhaya, she tries to somewhere say that ‘Women are equal and they can do everything that a son or a man can’.
 At the same time, by making her dependent on Krishna at every step, she contradicts her own hypothesis.

 What I liked about the book is picking up the known and then extending it from there.
-I also liked the storytelling technique to use mythology to address present day issues.
-In fact this is how the ancient Indian literature was constantly fine tuned over the ages.
+I also liked the storytelling technique to use mythology to address present-day issues.
+In fact, this is how the ancient Indian literature was constantly fine-tuned over the ages.
 In this respect author’s attempt is laudable.

-There is also lot of incoherence in the language.
-At one place she mentions Map of Bharatvarsha – probably unaware of the fact that there were no maps of India till medieval ages – at least not the way we know maps today.
-Editing could be better, but I am told by the author that the next edition has taken care of lot of editing errors.
-Pace is uneven, sometimes it moves too fast and sometimes it just stops – usually at the intended romantic scenes between Abhaya and Krishna.
+There is also a lot of incoherence in the language.
+At one place she mentions Map of Bharatvarsha – probably unaware of the fact that there were no maps of India till medieval ages.
+At least not the way we know maps today.
+Editing could be better, but I am told by the author that the next edition has taken care of a lot of editing errors.
+The pace is uneven.
+Sometimes it moves too fast and sometimes it just stops – usually at the intended romantic scenes between Abhaya and Krishna.